ajroach42/ajroach42.github.io/_drafts/2019-07-23-diy-media-toolkit.md

 ### Hardware

+**Cheap Lavalier Microphones**
+  - Clip on to your shirt, plug in to the mic in on your phone, PC, or portable recording device.
+  - Small and cheap (often less than $12)
+  - Sound quality is good enough, and it's a great way to get started.

 **USB Mic**

 USB Microphones are exactly what it says on the tin.
 These are mics with integrated audio interfaces, perfect for capturing high quality audio from voices for conversations, or other single audio sources.